 We’ve been lucky enough to stay in castles before and this time around, we were looking for a new experience.
 The Kildrummy Park Castle Hotel sure looked like a castle in the photos and its position, directly adjacent to the 13th century Kildrummy Castle ruins made it a winner in our eyes.

 Built in 1900, apparently using some of the stones from the ruins, the hotel stands in the midst of a lush estate with adjoining gardens.
 Originally a hunting lodge, it is so perfect, you could imagine it being the setting for a period drama, or a movie version of Clue (Cluedo).
-The hunting theme remains and is apparent from the moment you enter the foyer with antlers mounted as proud trophies below the entry chandelier.
+The hunting theme remains and is apparent from the moment you enter the foyer of the Kildrummy Park Castle Hotel, with antlers mounted as proud trophies below the entry chandelier.
 Wood paneled walls and ornate rugs and roaring fireplaces make the place immediately inviting for road weary travelers like us.

-The main hall has a grand dining setting; Persian carpets and oil paintings of fiercely defiant stags dominate the walls.
+The main hall of the Kildrummy Park Castle Hotel has a grand dining setting; Persian carpets and oil paintings of fiercely defiant stags dominate the walls.
 Branching off on all sides are picture perfect rooms straight out of Upstairs Downstairs.
 There’s a dining room, lounge room, sitting room and drawing room.
 Even the bathrooms are magnificent, with dark wood panels, a central seating area and large double sinks.
 The 20 or so hooks around the walls show that although renovated, it is indeed the original bathroom used by the hunters to wash off after a day chasing deer.

 Our rooms are in a separate wing and we head up the stairs past a traditional dinner gong, which you can imagine a Victorian hitting to call guests to the service.
 Rich tapestry cloth wallpaper covers the walls.
-It’s truly lovely.
+The Kildrummy Park Castle Hotel is truly lovely.

 Spacious and comfortable, the rooms are much larger than a modern hotel and although feeling a little tired, they are inviting with a style that sits between kitsch and grandmotherly.
 A king size bed is the centerpiece and a dresser with seat taking up more space than our tiny studio apartment would ever allow.
 The only downside is there’s absolutely zero television or WiFi reception this far back, away from the main hall.
 It turns out that unplugging ensures we enjoy the heritage of the place as it was intended, free of social media for a night.